EsotericSoftware/yamlbeans/README.md

     - cow
 ```

-If the list was a !LinkedList, then !YamlWriter knows that a tag is needed and outputs:
+If the list was a LinkedList, then YamlWriter knows that a tag is needed and outputs:

 ```java
     List list = new LinkedList();